harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/trellis-scores/sei-trellis-scores-overview.md

 * **Average Response Time for PR approvals:** This is the average time taken to approve another developer's PR.
 The industry standard for a PR approval time is between 0.75 and 2 days.
 * **Average Response Time for PR comments:** This is the average time taken for a developer to add review comments on a PR.
 The industry standard for responding to a PR comment is between 0.75 and 1.5 days.

-## Modifying Factors and Weights
+## Trellis Profile

 A Trellis profile is required to calculate your Trellis Score and to modify the factors and weights that contribute to your score.
+To create a new profile, go to [Trellis Profiles](/docs/software-engineering-insights/sei-profiles/trellis-profile).

-### Factors
+### Modifying Factors

 In the Factors and Weights section of the Trellis profile, individual factors can be enabled or disabled.
 Enabling a factor includes it in the Trellis Score calculation while disabling it excludes it from the calculation.
 You can typically set benchmarks or thresholds at the factor level.
 These benchmarks define specific performance levels that need to be met or exceeded for a given factor to positively impact the overall score.

-### Weights
+### Customizing Weights

 Each factor's weight can be adjusted to assign varying levels of importance.
 Weights are assigned on a scale of 1 to 10, with 1 indicating low importance and 10 indicating high importance.
 Relative weights determine the significance of factors in relation to each other.

 For example, if all factors are assigned a weight of 5, they contribute equally to the Trellis Score.
 Adjusting weights allows developers to prioritize certain factors over others based on their organizational goals.

-## Associations & Advanced Options
+### Associations & Advanced Options

-This allows users to associate profiles with specific Projects and Collections within an organization.
+SEI allows you to associate Trellis profiles with specific Collections within an Project.
 This helps in managing and applying profiles effectively.

 * **Projects:** Contributors can select a project to view available **Collections** and assign **Trellis profiles** to specific projects.
 This feature helps in organizing and categorizing teams under different projects, allowing for a more granular management of Trellis profiles.
 * **Collections:** **Contributors** can select **Collections** that may apply to a **Trellis profile**.
 By associating Collection with Trellis profiles, contributors can ensure that the right profiles are applied to the appropriate teams or units within the organization.
 This facilitates customized score calculations.